MicrosoftDocs/azure-devops-docs/docs/boards/work-items/guidance/choose-process.md

 ![Test management work item types](media/ALM_PT_WITS_TestExperience.png)

-From the web portal or Microsoft Test Manager, you can view which test cases are defined for a test suite, and which test suites are defined for a test plan.
+From the web portal or Microsoft Test Manager, you can view which test cases are defined for a test suite.
+And you can view which test suites are defined for a test plan.
 However, these objects aren't connected to each other through link types.
-You can customize these WITs as you would any other WIT.
+Customize these WITs as you would any other WIT.
 See [Customize work tracking objects to support your team's processes](../../../reference/customize-work.md).

 If you change the workflow for the test plan and test suite, you might need to update the process configuration as described here.
 For definitions of each test field, see [Query based on build and test integration fields](../../queries/build-test-integration.md).